-- If you bring a single kit bag (ideally a holdall but soft suitcases and internallyframed rucksacks are OK) it should weigh no more than 17kg (37lb).
-You (and those loading / unloading) will have to carry it - possibly up and down stairs.
+- If you bring a single kit bag (ideally a holdall but soft suitcases and internally-framed rucksacks are OK) it should weigh no more than 17kg (37lb).
+You (and those loading / unloading) will have to carry it possibly up and down stairs.
 If your bag is overweight, it will not be carried.
 If, for travel by train, you find it easier to put everything in one bag, then bring a lightweight bag to transfer some clothing into.
 You don't need 2 weeks' worth of clothes as there are launderettes on both rest days; try to choose clothes that are light in weight, easy to wash, and comfortable. - Your bedding, consisting of a sleeping bag, mat or airbed and small pillow, should be packed separately.
 These should be in a stuff sack and compressed as far as possible.
-Black bin liners are unsuitable as they do not compress and they rip too easily.
-If you must use them, bring replacement bags and ensure you have strapping around them. - Pack bags so they'd survive airport baggage handling no dangly bits.
+Black bin liners are unsuitable as they do not compress, and they rip too easily.
+If you must use them, bring replacement bags and ensure you have strapping around them.